2024 Solar Incentives Guide for Omaha, NE - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now titled the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-The percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The percentage will then begin to decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Omaha solar installation company.
+Your local Omaha solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives